celo-org/docs/blog/03-15-2023-cUsd-based-Event-Ticketing-and-Management-System/cUsd-based-Event-Ticketing-and-Management-System.md

 Finally, we add this three functions, namely `followEvent`, `unfollowEvent`, and `getEventsLength`.

-The `followEvent` function takes an input parameter `_index`, which is an unsigned integer representing the index of an event in an array of events.
+The `followEvent`, this function takes an input parameter `_index`, which is an unsigned integer representing the index of an event in an array of events.
 This function is used to allow users to follow a specific event identified by the given index.

 The function first checks if the event exists at the given index by calling the exist modifier (not shown in the code snippet).
-If the event exists, it checks if the user has already followed the event by checking the value of the hasFollowed mapping associated with the event and the user's address.
+If the event exists, itthen check if the user has already followed the event by checking the value of the `hasFollowed` mapping associated with the event and the user's address.
 If the user has not followed the event, the function increments the follow counter associated with the event and updates the hasFollowed mapping to indicate that the user has followed the event.

 The `unfollowEvent` function takes an input parameter _index similar to followEvent and is used to allow users to unfollow a specific event identified by the given index.

 Similar to followEvent, the function first checks if the event exists at the given index and then checks if the user has already followed the event.
 If the user has followed the event, the function decrements the follow counter associated with the event and updates the hasFollowed mapping to indicate that the user has unfollowed the event.

-The `getEventsLength` function is a public view function that returns the total number of events currently stored in the contract's state variable eventsLength.
+The `getEventsLength` function.
+This is a public view function that returns the total number of events that is currently stored in the contract's state variable eventsLength.
 This function does not modify the state of the contract and can be called by anyone without requiring any gas fees.

 ## CONTRACT DEPLOYMENT